The Frozen North: Plot

-The film opens near the "last stop", a subway terminal (apparently) in Alaska, which appears to be emerging from deep snow in the middle of nowhere.
-A tough-looking cowboy emerges, arriving at a small settlement where people gamble in a saloon.
-He tries to rob them by scaring them with a cutout taken from a poster of a man holding a gun, which he places at the window, to appear as if he has an accomplice.
-Frightened, the gamblers hand over their cash, but soon they find out the truth when a drunk man examines the cutout and tips it over.
+The film opens near the "last stop", a subway terminal emerging from deep snow in the middle of nowhere.
+A cowboy emerges, arriving at a small settlement where people gamble in a saloon.
+He tries to rob them by scaring them with a cutout of a man holding a gun, which he places at the window to appear as if he has an accomplice.
+Frightened, the gamblers hand over their cash, but soon find out the truth when a drunk man examines the cutout and tips it over.
 Keaton attempts to return the cash, but is thrown through a window.

-Next, he mistakenly enters a house thinking that it is his own house.
+Next, he mistakenly enters a house thinking it is his own.
 From behind, he sees a man and a woman kissing.
 Thinking the woman is his wife, he begins to cry and shoots the couple, only to realize his mistake, whereupon he makes his exit.
-He goes to his own house, where he finds his wife, who greets him, but he spurns her coldly.
-She goes to a wall, and a vase drops on her head and knocks her unconscious; Keaton glances at her momentarily without interest.
-While investigating the shooting of the couple, a passing policeman hears Keaton's wife scream and knocks at the door.
-Keaton saves himself from arrest by playing music on a gramophone and pretending to dance with his unconscious wife, acting as if all were normal.
+He goes to his own house, where he finds his wife, whom he spurns coldly.
+A vase drops on her head and knocks her unconscious; Keaton glances at her momentarily without interest.
+A passing policeman hears Keaton's wife scream and knocks at the door.
+Keaton saves himself from arrest, playing music on a gramophone and pretending to dance with his unconscious wife as if all were normal.

-He looks out of the window and sees his pretty neighbor.
-He quickly dons an elegant suit and picks flowers (mysteriously growing from the deep snow).
-He attempts to woo her, but she doesn't favor him.
+Looking out a window, he sees his pretty neighbor.
+He quickly dons an elegant suit and picks flowers in an attempt to woo her, but she doesn't favor him.
 Her husband comes back inside to get something he forgot, and angrily takes his wife away after finding Keaton inside the house with her.